KISA-webpage-development-team/KISA-website-server/README.md

 - Open a browser, and access http://localhost:8000
 - Following the base url as above, the routes defined can be accessed from here.

-To access endpoints that need bodies or headers specified, use curl.
+To access endpoints that need bodies or headers specified, use curl...

 ```
 (virt) ~/kisaweb-server $ curl -X POST \